MarkB19988/CapstoneProject1-ZSL/README.md

 ## I. Project Overview
 We have been contracted by ZSL (Zoological Society of London) to design and produce an educational game based around the greenhouse gas chain for 4 different products, Plastic Bottles, Mobile Phones, Beef and Electronics that are left on stand-by.
 The game is to be used in classes the ZSL run at London Zoo for 11-16 year olds, the first of which will be run on the 14th November 2017.
 We will be having regular meetings with the client to collect feedback on our ideas and keep the client satisfied.

+### Project Objective
+The objective for this project is to create an interactive, educational game that runs on Apple iPads.
+The game will be played by 11-16 year olds who are visiting ZSL to learn about the greenhouse gas chain.
+The game needs to teach the children what the different stages of the greenhouse gas chain are and also how they can reduce their greenhouse gas footprint.

 ## II.
 Schedule/Plan
 ![zsl-gant-chart](https://user-images.githubusercontent.com/31927590/32982650-aa66be46-cc7f-11e7-812b-7c7ca76f7c94.PNG)